naturalis/windows-openstack-imaging/README.md

 There are two tools installed by default, Git and Chocolatey.
 With Chocolatey you can easily install new software from repositories.
 Check https://chocolatey.org for available packages.
 For instance, if you would like to install notepad++, you just issue the following command:

     cinst notepadplusplus

+### Add volume

+To add an extra volume to the instance, create a volume in the webinterface, attach it and give it a name like /dev/vdc.
+Next, in the instance run the following PowerShell script:

+    AddVolume.ps1